AidaPaul/elite-backend/README.md

 Once everything is set up and shining, then all left to do is to type `python manage.py runserver` and it's alive!
 When you steer to the bound ip and port, you will find that at /api there is a neat web-interface that allows for easy browsing of the API structure and data.
 You can also manipulate it from django admin (/admin).

-A word of note - before we will reach 0.1 release master branch is a glorified "development" branch.
-If you are pulling before 0.1 is done, you may have to wipe database entirely between commits.
+Master branch points at latest release point.
+If you want most recent version then feel free to pull from dev branch, which is copied over to master when milestone is reached.

 ## Commands